MR-73: Closing doors chime

+In 2006, an MR-73 train was tested with a four-beep door chime, and in 2008, another high-pitched chime was tested.
+However, the new chimes were unpopular and so in 2010, a three-note sequence that is essentially replicating the last three audible notes from the electric chopper control traction system was tested, along with a voiceover by Michèle Deslauriers saying Attention, nous fermons les portes (Attention, we are closing the doors) after the three-note sound was played.
+The voiceover portion was soon removed, however, and since 2012, the MR-73s play the three-note sequence whenever the doors are about to close.

+Retirement and replacement

+The STM noted in 2014 that they planned for the fleet to remain in service until at least 2036.

+The less reliable cars have been retired, with 63 cars scrapped from June 2021 to make room for the MPM-10 Azur.
+In June 2021, the first car of the series, 79-501, was returned to the La Pocatière plant, now owned by Bombardier's successor Alstom.

+In 2022, STM announced they planned to replace the trains in the 2030s, with work underway to purchase new trains.
+This was estimated to cost around $2.9bn.
+The STM also noted that to increase the capacity of the Green Line by 37%, works to upgrade garages and signalling systems would be required as well as new rolling stock.

 Description

-In the early 1970s, the Commission de transport de la Communauté urbaine de Montréal (CTCUM), the predecessor of the STM, identified a need for more rolling stock to serve the crowds expected for the 1976 Summer Olympics and for future network expansions.
-Although the design of what was to later become the MR-73 was completed in 1973, it was only in 1974 that the CTCUM formally awarded the MR-73 contract to the fledgling Bombardier Transportation.
-The 423 MR-73 cars were manufactured at Bombardier's La Pocatière plant between 1974 and 1980 and the first units entered service in 1976.
-The MR-73's original interior featured orange-and-white seats arranged so that in each third of the train, there were two double sets of transverse seating and four single seats near the doors in longitudinal formation, which were removed during the 2005-2008 refurbishments, and the seating arrangement was later modified.

 The MR-73 cars can be identified by rectangular cab headlights, side vents, blue and dark orange interiors, and 174 kW traction motors that growl while accelerating, producing a unique three-note sound signature when the train pulls out of a station.
 The three-note sound is produced by chopper traction motor control equipment, which controls and powers the motors on the train in stages without incurring a power surge.
 It does so by modulating the current in five consecutive stages (90, 120, 180, 240 and 360 Hz), of which the first two are barely audible over the other noise (fans, wheels) of the metro, but the last three clearly audible.
+These choppers give the MR-73 an initial rate of acceleration of 1.43 m/s2 (5.2 km/h/s).

 The notes of the propulsion are the same as the first three notes of Aaron Copland's "Fanfare for the Common Man", one of the musical themes for Expo 67, but that is apparently just a coincidence.
 The notes were so remarkable, that in 2010 these notes were chosen as the door closing sound for the Montréal Metro and as brand sound for the entire STM.